-The small Christmas pudding served 6 of us easily.
-After all the Christmas food you don’t need a huge amount on Christmas day.
 I first knew I wanted to make Christmas pudding when I found the Christmas pudding recipe by Mary Berry.
-My recipe is now a mix of recipes and trials from starting off with a Delia Christmas pudding recipe, mixing it with tips of Jamie Oliver and exploring new ways of adding flavours and more of the iconic Christmas flavours.
+My recipe is now a mix of recipes and trials from starting off with a Delia Christmas pudding and mixing it with tips from Jamie Oliver and exploring new ways of adding more of the iconic Christmas flavours.

 What is a traditional English pudding?